telatin/microbiome-bioinformatics/_posts/2021-02-02-Metabarcoding-2.md

 saveRDS(ps, file = "phyloseq.rds")
 ```

-Then you can move the _phyloseq.rds_ file to the location with you RStudio environment and,
+:bulb: Then you can move the _phyloseq.rds_ file to the location with you RStudio environment and,
 from RStudio:
 ```
 # load an object from file